 If you have bad dreams around a family member or an ex, this can be a sign you are repressing emotions.
 Nightmares are a symptom of PTSD, or post-traumatic stress disorder, and a way your subconscious is trying to process your emotions.
 If there are repressed negatives that you don’t consciously allow yourself to think about, then your subconscious will do it for you whilst you sleep.

 These are just some signs that you could be harbouring issues from past emotional or even physical abuse from your past that you have not faced up to, processed and allowed yourself to move on from.
 It is perfectly understandable why as it caused you immense pain in the past, and who wants to re-visit or acknowledge pain!

 Until you do however, you will find that your experiences continue to loop back into your life, time and time again.

-I hope you have found these insightful.
-Please feel free to contact me to discuss in more detail by clicking on the contact button or call 07709 350019.
+I hope you have found these insightful and believe that understanding them at a deeper level can help you in your life, then please feel free to contact me to discuss in more detail by clicking on the contact button or call 07709 350019.

 🌟 Unlock Your Path to Lasting Love and Fulfillment! 🌟

 Are you yearning for a deep and meaningful connection, yet finding yourself stuck in patterns that hinder your pursuit of a healthy, loving relationship?